ThummeTo/FMI.jl/README.md

 Tobias Thummerer, Johannes Tintenherr, Lars Mikelsons.
 2021 **Hybrid modeling of the human cardiovascular system using NeuralFMUs** Journal of Physics: Conference Series 2090, 1, 012155.
 [DOI: 10.1088/1742-6596/2090/1/012155](https://doi.org/10.1088/1742-6596/2090/1/012155)

+## Notes for contributors
+Contributors are welcome.
+Before contributing, please read, understand and follow the [Contributor's Guide on Collaborative Practices for Community Packages](https://github.com/SciML/ColPrac).
+During development of new implementations or optimizations on exisitng code, one will have to make design decissions that influence the library performance and usability.
+The following priorization should be the basis for decision-making:
+- **#1 Compliance with standard:** It is the highest priority to be compliant with the FMI standard ([fmi-standard.org](http://fmi-standard.org/)).
+Identifiers described in the standard must be used.
+Topologies should follow the specification as far as the possibilities of the Julia programming language allows.
+- **#2 Performance:** Because [*FMI.jl*](https://github.com/ThummeTo/FMI.jl) is a simulation tool, performance is very important.
+This applies to the efficient use of CPU and GPU, but also the conscientious use of RAM and disc space.
+- **#3 Usability:** The library should be as usable as possible, as long as being fully compliant with the FMI standard.

 ## Interested in Hybrid Modelling in Julia using FMUs?
 See [*FMIFlux.jl*](https://github.com/ThummeTo/FMIFlux.jl).